I Am the Dance Commander + I Command You to Dance: The Remix Album: Critical reception

 David Jeffries from AllMusic was positive in his review of I Am the Dance Commander + I Command You to Dance: The Remix Album.
 Jeffries wrote that although the album was made up of previously heard tracks from her first two albums, this remix album was completely different.
 "Your Love Is My Drug" and "Blow" were highlighted in the review being called the "anchor[s] [to] this generally frenzied collection."
 Jeffries concluded his review talking about "Fuck Him He's a DJ" writing the track "finds its official home here, strutting and sinning defiantly, reassuring Kesha fans that the kids are all spite."

+Commercial performance

 In the United States, I Am the Dance Commander + I Command You to Dance: The Remix Album entered the Billboard 200 at position thirty-six, selling 14,000 units in its first week of release.
 In the same week, the album was listed at position thirteen on the Digital Albums chart and at number one on Billboards Dance/Electronic Albums chart.
 In Australia, on the issue date titled April 3, 2011, the album entered the charts at position forty-six.
 The Remix album sold 118,000 copies in US.